Skip to main content

 Strongest Asset: Interoperability With Other Digital Tools

-Pexip is the product of a merger in 2019 between the video infrastructure company Pexip, and the cloud-based video service provider Videxio.
+Pexip is the product of a merger between the video infrastructure company Pexip, and the cloud-based video service provider Videxio.

 Pros: Pexip is very secure and highly customizable based on your business’ needs.
 The platform can be outfitted to match your business’ colors and logo schemes.
 Pexip is also very integrable with other digital tools and platforms.
 It is one of the best all round video conferencing platforms available.